Restore Facial Aesthetics and Improve Your Ability to Eat and Speak

 There are more than three million facial trauma cases in the United States each year, and oral and maxillofacial surgeons regularly treat these cases promptly.
 Most oral surgeons are staffed at local hospitals where they provide immediate care for emergencies.
 If you or someone you love experiences a facial trauma, an oral and maxillofacial surgeon is the expert in treating and managing any facial trauma case.

 Oral surgeons undergo extensive education and specialized training to properly address injuries to the mouth, teeth, facial bones, and skin.
-Dr. Clark, Dr. Young, Dr. Lewallen, and Dr. Bailey have undergone a hospital-based surgical residency program, providing them with hands-on training in general surgery, oral and maxillofacial surgery, and anesthesiology.
-As oral health professionals, they treat patients in Franklin and Thompson’s Station who have suffered from facial trauma with superior care, compassion, and precision.
+Our doctors have undergone a hospital-based surgical residency program, providing them with hands-on training in general surgery, oral and maxillofacial surgery, and anesthesiology.

 If you are currently experiencing a medical emergency, go to the nearest emergency room to receive care from the oral surgeon on call.